pooriajr/pooriajr/src/_posts/2023-08-01-mosquito-zen.md

 - **Zen**: The mosquito bites you.
 You smile.
 You feel love for the mosquito, as it carries out its divine purpose in the river of life.
 You may scratch the itch, or not, it doesn't matter.

 - **Ultra-Zen**: The mosquito bites you.
 It attains consciousness.
-You have a chat and become friends.
+You chat over a cup of tea, and become friends.